Ronald V. Myers, Sr., M.D.

 Ceremony in honor of African American amry engineers who built the

-Alaska Alcan Highway and completed the
+Alaska Alcan Highway and

 Sikinna River Bridge on October 28, 1942.
 Lt.
 Colonel Timothy Jones and Lt.
 Colonel Chris Chronis spoke passionately